Skip to content

 Bloating in women

-Women tend to struggle with bloating more than men.
-This can be due to the hormonal fluctuations that happen throughout a women’s cycle.
-For example, women who struggle with premenstrual syndrome, also referred to as PMS, can contribute to increased water retention which fuels bloating.
+If you’ve ever noticed that women tend to struggle with bloating more than men (studies show they are twice as likely to struggle with bloating compared to men), there is a physiological explanation.
+(1) This can be due to the hormonal changes that happen throughout a woman’s cycle.
+For example, women who struggle with premenstrual syndrome, also referred to as PMS, can experience increased water retention which fuels bloating.

 This is most likely due to the fact that estrogen is responsible for fluid retention and when estrogen surges in the case of menopause, PMS, or chronic hormone imbalances, bloating is more likely to occur.

-Thankfully, there are many ways to address bloating in your day-to-day life, naturally.
+Thankfully, there are many natural ways to address bloating in your day-to-day life for both immediate and long-term relief.

 1. Avoid certain foods